 Some cultures have additions to this; the Rendi races will sometimes touch their wings together to create a circle while pressing their hands together, the wolven people fold their ears back and bow their head, and the felinics whip their tail twice in greeting.

 A very important part of the ceremony is that all guests at the wedding clip a trimming of their hair/fur/feathers to the clothing of the Animon who invited them as a wish of a happy marriage.
-If the married party want to void their marriage before the Summerfest, these trimmings should be destroyed with fire.
-If they wish to leave each other after the Summerfest has passed they must make offerings to The Goddess and her daughters and ask a religious official to publicly void their marriage.
+If the married party want to void their marriage before the next Sunfest, these trimmings should be destroyed with fire.
+If they wish to leave each other after the Sunfest has passed they must make offerings to the Goddess and her daughters and ask a religious or government official to officially void their marriage.

 Animon believe in three different afterlives.
 The Dream Realm, the High-World, and Dark Sky.
 Each afterlife is considered a different stage of death, as explained briefly in the paragraphs below.